Greater Fort Lauderdale offers relocating and expanding businesses a wide range of benefits, including:

 Qualified Target Industry Refund (QTI)

 Tax refund incentives are available to companies that create high-wage, value-added jobs in targeted industries such as, but not limited to, corporate headquarters; life sciences; infotech; aviation/aerospace; homeland security/defense; financial/professional services; marine sciences; research and development; and manufacturing.
 Pre-approved applicants who create jobs in Florida can be eligible to receive tax refunds from $3,000 to $5,000 per new Florida full-time equivalent job created.
 An additional $2,000 per job is available for select projects in high-impact sectors.

-Qualifying companies must pay a minimum of 115 percent ($57,908) of Broward County's average wage of $50,355.
+Qualifying companies must pay a minimum of 115 percent ($57,908) of Broward County's private sector average wage of $50,355.
 (Average wage rates are revised every January.)
 New or expanding businesses in selected targeted industries, including corporate headquarters, are eligible.

 High Impact Performance Incentive Grant (HIPI)

 The High Impact Performance Incentive Grant (HIPI) is a negotiated grant used to attract and grow major high-impact facilities in Florida.
 Grants are provided to pre-approved applicants in certain high-impact sectors designated by the Florida Department of Economic Opportunity (DEO).

 Capital Investment Tax Credit (CITC)

 To encourage investment, Florida offers a Capital Investment Tax Credit to qualifying companies.
 To participate in the program, a company must apply to Enterprise Florida and be certified by the Governor’s Office prior to commencement of operations.
 To qualify for consideration, an applicant must operate within designated high impact portions of the following sectors: clean energy, corporate headquarters, financial services, information technology, life sciences, semiconductors, and transportation equipment manufacturing; create at least 100 new jobs in Florida in connection with the project; and make a cumulative capital investment of at least $25 million in connection with the project from the beginning of construction to the commencement of operations.